 As for what pallette to ultimately go with, that’s a bit more complicated, and is situational to what type of product you are selling.
 You may be aware that most major colors are linked to different emotions in the human psyche.
 For example, red evokes adventure, passion, and warmth, while blue makes people think of loyalty, honesty, and reliability.
 There are cultural differences depending on where you live, of course, but it’s worth looking into.
 Color Psychology has their own interpretation of each color and they will breakdown the emotional effects that those colors will have on those visualizing the color.

 There are no incorrect choices per se, but some colors are not appropriate to your audience.
 If you are selling luxury watches, you probably don’t want your website to be rendered in shades of pink.

 Conversely, a slick gunmetal gray isn’t the face you want to present if you make baby clothes.
 Take a look at what your competitors in the field are using, and use that as a starting point.
 Obviously, you want your page to stand out, so don’t copy anybody, just try to make sure your look makes sense for your field.

 Ultimately, designing a color palette comes down to a matter of taste, and experience.
 There is no perfect layout for a website, and no perfect color that will make you more appealing.

 Like anything else that’s subjective, you’re going to have to go through trial and error until you find the combination that works best for you.
 Make sure to run it by your friends or family, or even people in your target demographic.

 Trust us, after a few hours of looking through color swatches, you will not be able to look at any combination objectively for a while.
-If you find a palette, and way of using it, that pleases most people, then you’ve found your perfect palette!
+If you find a palette and a way of using it that pleases most people, then you’ve found your perfect palette!